-BPT notes the news story about a sale of the Min and looks forward to any formal announcement from either vendor or purchaser.
+BPT notes the news story about the sale of the Min and looks forward to any formal announcement from either vendor or purchaser.
 We intend to continue to take an active interest the Min and how its future will be determined.

 BPT last week heard that, disappointingly, our application to have the Min registered as an asset of community value was unsuccessful.
 As we said at the time, we will continue to campaign for: